Again on the dangers of coworking coming soon to a mountain village near you

-Fobello, the 192 residents village in Valsesia shown in the screenshot above, “has just joined this new frontier of tourist marketing: “a german lady who owns a second home here just subscribed to our new coworking space, but I am sure others will follow”, the Fobello major told Repubblica.
+Last year Fobello, the 192 residents village in Valsesia shown in the screenshot above, had “just joined this new frontier of tourist marketing: “a german lady who owns a second home here just subscribed to our new coworking space, but I am sure others will follow”, the Fobello major told Repubblica in 2021.

 This is good.
 And may be bad too

 Many areas in the mountains are spontaneously rewilding, but in ways that, because they are too slow if nothing else, make them dangerous for nearby populations.
 To make just two of many examples, if terraced fields built over centuries are abandoned in just a few years, they may cause landslides.
 Woods where nobody picks up firewood, or cuts a few trees, can cause really dangerous fires.

 With such perspectives, if some thousands urbanites freely make house prices in Rome, Milan, Naples… a bit more affordable, by leaving to stimulate service jobs, forestry and landscaping included, in what otherwise would be high-altitude deserts it’s a good thing, really.

 - they (we) don’t expect to bring uphill all their lifestyles, nevroses and hobbies (e.g. downhill skiing, which seems too doomed anyway to keep alive)

 - adapt to the new environments, instead of making them one more giant NON-PLACE, whose only novelty would be to be scattered all across the Alps or Apennines

 Not a new problem, of course.
 The “Information Superhighway as Environmental Menace said in 1995 that:

 “Unbeknownst to the advocates of telecommuting, the coming information superhighway portends an environmental disaster of the first magnitude”